Chicago/Turabian Style Guide

 - author-date style.

 Though different, each style allows you to tell your readers how you found your information.
+If you’re wondering how these two styles differ from parenthetical citations, this guide on footnotes, end notes, and parentheticals contains more details on each method.

 The 2 styles